CubiCasa/cubicasa-android-sdk-example-project/README.md

 device.
 You will receive code 5 after this.

 ## Archived Update Guides

 **Note!
+If you've previously implemented version 2.6.0 you've probably done the next steps already:**
+- Update your `targetSdkVersion` to API level 31 or higher
+- If you want to implement the new scan playback `Fragment` to your application, see [Scan playback](#scan-playback) and new resources for customization
+- If you want to show a reminder view for microphone or location permissions when the permission can't be requested via Android OS, see [Reminder view](#reminder-view) and new resources for customization
+- If you have customized the texts, text size or background of the reminder view for Location Services, see [Release Notes](#release-notes) for resource name changes
+- Check if you want to handle the new status codes: 95-98.
+If you handle codes 37 or 38, see the changes to those status codes

+**Note!
 If you've previously implemented version 2.5.2 you've probably done the next steps already:**
 - Change your `CubiCapture.CubiEventListener` interface implementation to `CubiEventListener`